21 - 30 of 37 Jobs

 HSE West and North West regionGalway

-Campaign Reference Number & Job Title: IHASL2025 - IHA Service Lead (Head of Service Grade) Health Regions (Integrated Service Delivery Model) HSE West & North West Grade Code: 0087 County: Galway Roscommon Mayo Donegal Hse Area: HSE West & North West Staff Category: Management/ Administration/ OoCIO Closing Date 12.00 noon on 21st November 2025 Contract Type: Permanent, Whole time Internal/External: Internal Proposed Interview Dates: Interviews will be held on: Please note that no panel will be formed as a result of this recruitment campaign.
-This campaign will be used to fill the listed vacancies only and no additional jobs will be offered.
+Campaign Reference Number & Job Title: P3221 Grade VI - Medical Workforce Department, Portiuncula University Hospital Grade Code: 0574 County: Galway Hse Area: HSE West & North West Staff Category: Management/ Administration/ OoCIO Closing Date 10:00am on 26/01/2026 Contract Type: Permanent, Whole-time Internal/External: Internal Proposed Interview Dates: Interviews will be held as soon as possible after the closing date.
+Candidates will normally be given at least one weeks’ notice of interview.
+The timescale may be reduced in exceptional circumstances.
+Informal Enquiries: Ms. Orla Dolan, Medical Workforce Manager, PUH Email: orla.dolan@hse.ie Location Details: Portiuncula University Hospital There is one permanent, whole-time vacancy available in the Medical Workforce Department at Portiuncula University Hospital.
+Initial assignment will be to Portiuncula University Hospital.
+The successful candidate may be required to work in any service area within the vicinity as the need arises.
+A panel may be created from this campaign for Grade VI - Medical Workforce Department, Portiuncula University Hospital from which current and future permanent and specified purpose vacancies of full time or part time duration may be filled.
 Application Details Only fully completed application forms submitted via Rezoomo by the closing date and time will be accepted.
 No exceptions will be made.
-Post Specific Related Information Please complete digital application form linked to this exciting role through the Rezoomo website (Using Google Chrome) ***CV's not accepted for this campaign*** For Eligibility Criteria and further information on this post, please view the attached job specification available below Candidate support Frequently Asked Questions – Rezoomo https://support.rezoomo.com/en/collections/147587-candidate-faqs HSE Recruitment Process – https://www.hse.ie/eng/staff/jobs/recruitment-process/
+Post Specific Related Information Please complete digital application form linked to this exciting role through the Rezoomo website (Using Google Chrome) ***CV's not accepted for this campaign*** For Eligibility Criteria and further information on this post, please view the attached job specification available at Candidate support Frequently Asked Questions – Rezoomo https://support.rezoomo.com/en/collections/147587-candidate-faqs HSE Recruitment Process – https://www.hse.ie/eng/staff/jobs/recruitment-process/

 Brothers of Charity Services IrelandGalway